lookit/lookit-docs/docs/source/tutorial-first-study.rst

 * Find the line ``"title": "Make sure we can see you",,`` and change that to ``"title": "3.
 Make sure we can see you",``

 Click "Close" in the top right corner of the editor, and then scroll down and click "Save Changes."
-(Make sure you see the message at the top that changes were saved successfully - fix any problems with the JSON if not!)
-Now click "Preview" again to see your new and improved instructions page!
+(Make sure you see the message at the top that changes were saved successfully - fix any problems with the protocol not being valid JSON if not!)
+Now click "See Preview" again to see your new and improved instructions page!

 Put the instructions back in order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that we've made our changes to the instructions frame, let's put it back where it belongs, after the video configuration and consent frames.

-Open the JSON editor and find the ``sequence`` way at the end.
+Open the protocol editor and find the ``sequence`` way at the end.
 Right not it should still look like this:

 .. code-block:: none